gvwilson/thirdbit/src/fiction/iffy/index.md

 "It's outta Rothera."
 He jerked his thumb at the face on the screen.
 "Lady here says they been lookin' for us.
-Or leastways, they been lookin' for our passenger.
+Or leastways, lookin' for our passenger.
 Seems he's quite a popular fellow."

 Iffy looked from her uncle to the screen.
 An old woman smiled back warmly.
 Her brown face was lined with a century of wrinkles, and her pure white hair was pulled back into a complicated bun that Iffy had only ever seen in history lessons.
 "Hello," the face said.
 "You must be Citizen Kwan.